EloisaElias/Elo_portfolio/README.md

 I've been working on these programs for my personal reference and just for fun!Yay!🌟💚💙

 I hope you will enjoy them as much I did during the process of building on them.
-My favorites ones so far are 32 & 33 ..for my amusement, practice and better comprehension
+My favorites ones so far are 32 & 33